WedLinker Developer Guide

 Target user profile: Professional Wedding Planners

-• has a need to manage a significant number of contacts
+• needs to manage a significant number of contacts

-• prefer desktop apps over other types
+• prefers desktop apps over other types

 • can type fast